 I knew I wanted an ‘honest’ lumen value of around 500.
 When I say honest, I mean a light with an output which matched the manufacturers claims.
 Reading candlepowerforums you soon realise that Surefire is as well regarded in this area as it is in terms of the quality and robustness of its product.

 The X300-U’s form factor also spoke to me.
 Small, light, highly robust and I liked the ergonomics of the activation controls.
-I was lucky enough to try out my friend Lyle’s X300-U some months ago and found the momentary-on function particularly easy to control with my support hand.
+I was lucky enough to try out a friend’s X300-U some months ago and found the momentary-on function particularly easy to control with my support hand.

 Rather than the usual tail cap button activation, the X300-U exhibits a paddle on each side of the rear of the unit.
 In the off position, the paddles are arranged at the 3 O’clock and 9 O’clock positions.
 By toggling either paddle up or down, the light activates constant on.
 Toggling back to the level 3/9 position switches the light off.
 However, with the paddles in the off position, momentary on is achieved simply by prodding one of the paddles towards the unit.
 So, the paddles work like buttons, but are shaped like levers.
 I find this shape easier to activate with my thumb, while wearing gloves.